commandprompt/pgmanage-docs/src/en/06_community.md

 ## Reporting Bugs & Contributing Patches

-Please create an issue or pull request at PgManage's [official repository](https://github.com/commandprompt/pgmanage/issues).
+Please create an issue or pull request in the [official repository](https://github.com/commandprompt/pgmanage/issues).

 ## License

-PgManage is distributed under the MIT License.
+Audax is distributed under the MIT License.

 ## Technologies Used + Credits to Authors.
-PgManage is being developed by [CommandPrompt Inc](https://www.commandprompt.com/).
+Audax is being developed by [CommandPrompt Inc](https://www.commandprompt.com/).
 We proudly leverage all of the great work done by the original (now dormant) project [OmniDB](https://github.com/OmniDB/OmniDB).
 PgManage is built with Django and [Vuejs](https://vuejs.org/).
 Postgres query plan visualization is powered by [Pev2](https://github.com/dalibo/pev2)